Withstand the Test

 Like and Share This:

 Peace.
 Love.
-Go Forth and Seek Good.
+Go Forth and Use Our Short Time.

 Back to Spiritual Warfare?